gvujasin/Portfolio/README.md

 - $${\color{lightblue}Drobox}$$ - for sharing and storage of documents
 - $${\color{lightblue}QuickBuild}$$ - basic CD/CI knowledge
 - $${\color{lightblue}Firebase}$$ - used for analytics, push notifications

+## Tech skills 💻

+- Agile framework knowlegde - Sprint planning, backlog grooming, daily stand-up's, reviews and retrospectives
+- Bug lifecycle - creating clear and well documented bug reports with precise reproduction steps, desciptions, environment, severty and priority, attachments.
+Knowledge on how bug lifecycle works (Opened, In progress, In Review, Resolved, etc).
+Creation of releases with correct bug fixes, versions and descriptions within project management tool
+- Test case management - Desinging and maintenance of test suites and cases, assigning proper tags to test cases like type, severity, priority, automation status, behaviour.
+Creating test plans, preparing test data if needed (emails, passwords, various data files), executing test runs and presenting reports
+- Experience with various manual testing types - black box testing, integration testing, system testing, exploratory testing, user acceptance testing.
+This includes a web and mobile based apps
+- Deep knowledge on Apple's and Google's technologies for mobile app development - Apple Developer program and certifications, usage of Xcode, creation and deployment of iOS app in App Store, testing via Testflight, ad hoc testing.
+Usage of Android studio for creating and debugging android mobile apps, adb tool, android emulators, Google Play Store flows for creation and release of mobile application
+- REST API - GET, POST, PUT, PATCH, DELETE methods for testing components without UI or for generating a CMS data for testing purposes.
+Some knowlegde on how to write API tests in Postman
+- Basic automation testing experience - using a Playwrigt and WebDriverIO frameworks I've developed e2e tests that cover most crucial part of platform (account creation, application creation and purchase flow).
+This included creating a custom selectors specifically designed for e2e tests and using a page object model for simplicty and re-usage of components